andrewrk/clashos/README.md

 ## Current Status

-"Hello World" OS using the MiniUART.
-Tested and working on real hardware.
+"Hello World" OS using the MiniUART. ~Tested and working on real hardware.~ It has regressed on real hardware, and I haven't fixed it yet.

 ## Building